 A client onboarding checklist helps your agency ensure you don’t miss a step while bringing on a new client.
 It helps set the stage for a lasting, productive relationship that will be beneficial to both your agency and the client.
 So if you don’t currently follow a detailed client onboarding process, now is the time to start.

-To get help with executing this client onboarding checklist, sign up for a free 7-day trial of Alexa’s Agency Plan.
+To get help with executing this client onboarding checklist, sign up for a free trial of Alexa’s Agency Plan.
 It includes all of the tools mentioned in this post to help you put together a powerful competitive analysis for your new client plans.